vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 | [0x30932Ac1f0477Fbd63E4c5Be1928f367A58A45A1](https://etherscan.io/address/0x30932Ac1f0477Fbd63E4c5Be1928f367A58A45A1) |

-**In practical terms, this means that the upgrading of contracts is subject to 4 out of 8 multisig signers.** Axelar plans to take further steps in decentralising the network by having the validator set jointly approve smart contract upgrades.
-This is a crucial step in achieving a higher level of decentralisation and eliminating the need for a governed multisig.
+**The 4-of-8 multi-sig controls contract upgrades, which effectively gives it custody of funds locked in Axelar.** Additionally, it has the power to impose transfer rate limits.
+Axelar plans to take further steps to decentralise the network by having the validator set jointly approve smart contract upgrades.
+This is a crucial step in achieving a higher level of decentralisation and eliminating the need for a governed multi-sig.
 The result will be a more decentralised network, offering greater transparency and security to users.
 Ultimately, Axelar aims to create a fully autonomous network that operates without any central authority or governing body.

 ![Screen Shot 2023-04-07 at 1 38 37 PM](https://user-images.githubusercontent.com/51072084/230675911-4c73268c-7ce4-4fa3-aaee-a4e9eaf46dc6.png)

 Source: [AxelarGatewayProxy upgrade function](https://etherscan.io/address/0xed9938294acf9ee52d097133ca2caaff0c804f16#code)

+The Axelar docs make no mention of the multi-sig, and the team declined to comment on the member composition due to security concerns.
+Likely all members are Axelar employees who, Axelar points out, are geographically dispersed with no central office or storage facility.
+However, a recently released blog post provides an outline of governance-controlled parameters, and specifically identifies the power of the "governed multisig", as well as parameters controlled by on-chain governance.

 #### AxelarAuthWeighted.sol
 [AxelarAuthWeighted.sol](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#code) is a core contract used by the Axelar network's gateway for verifying messages.
-It is a weighted multisig authentication contract that allows for multiple signers with different weights to approve a message.
+It is a weighted multi-sig authentication contract that allows for multiple signers with different weights to approve a message.
 The contract is owned by AxelarGatewayProxy.sol, which is set during contract deployment.

 |![AxelarAuthWeighted.sol](https://i.imgur.com/cucphk1.png)|
 |---|
 |[Source: [AxelarAuthWeighted.sol](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#readContract#F4)]|

-#### TokenDeployer.sol
-[TokenDeployer.sol](https://etherscan.io/address/0xe88Ab68Cd69e92294FcC3BBBD894Fb183197fA39#code) is a deployment library that contains the bytecode of the token.
-The Axelar Gateway is using Solidity delegatecall to utilize the library, and it is actually the gateway contract (AxelarGatewayProxy.sol) that is responsible for the deployment.
-This means that anyone can hypothetically use TokenDeployer to deploy their own instances of Axelar's token implementation without affecting the gateway contract.
+The owner can call [transferOperatorship](https://etherscan.io/address/0x228b92510130ec2E09C6d5645039c8cB834aD42d#writeContract#F1), which allows it to change the composition of signer addresses, their relative weighting, and the overall threshold required.

 #### AxelarGasService.sol
 AxelarGasService.sol handles cross-chain gas payments.
 It is [owned by an EOA](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#readProxyContract#F4), which can upgrade the contract.